KevSlashNull/KevSlashNull/README.md

 I enjoy designing and building software products that are meaning- and useful to the world — all with a passion for engineering productivity, no-bullshit business practices, and spending time with the people I love. 🧡

+<!--private-->

 > i always like walking in the rain, so no one can see me crying — c. chaplin.

-<!--private-->

 ###### (Note that this is my private account.)

 <!--/private-->

-## What I do
+## What I do <!--work:outside of work-->

 - [🟣 Pwurple](https://gitlab.com/codingpaws/pwurple/): live-streaming revenue & chat analytics
 - [🦊📦 foxbox](https://github.com/codingpa-ws/foxbox): educational rootless process isolation (aka. container) runtime